zachystuff/MCSP-03-toy-problems/Readme.md

 ## MCSP Toy Problems

 To use this repository:
--Fork this repo to your account
+- Fork this repo to your account
--Clone down your new personal repository to your machine -Use `git pull upstream master` to check for any updated content or released solutions
+- Clone down your new personal repository to your machine
+- Use `git pull upstream master` to check for any updated content or released solutions

 Solutions will be released the day of or the day after the toy problem was assigned.